aiidateam/AEP/005_exportformat/readme.md

 * the UUID set contained in the archive
 * the number of object-store objects and potentially a set of object hash keys

-These operation should be very fast and should not be significantly affected by archive size; degrding in peformance at either O(1) or O(log N) complexity, for N nodes.
+These operation should be very fast and should not be significantly affected by archive size, ideally scaling with O(1) or O(log N) complexity, for N nodes.

 It should also be considered how the archive format relates to the internal AiiDA schema, which will likely change over time, with complex schema migrations.
 Ideally the archive format should be independent of this schema, with a well-defined and versioned schema that changes very infrequently.